amaiasalvador/imcap_keras/README.md

   python eval_caps.py -results_file results.json -ann_file gt_file.json
   ```
   to get METEOR, Bleu, ROUGE_L & CIDEr scores for the previous json file with generated captions.

+### On train/val/test splits

+For the sake of comparison, data splits have been taken from the [original source code](https://github.com/kelvinxu/arctic-captions) of [Show, Attend and Tell: Neural Image Caption Generation with Visual Attention](http://arxiv.org/abs/1502.03044).

 ## References